Alexander I of Yugoslavia: Early life

 As a page, Alexander was described as hard-working and determined while also being a "loner" who kept to himself and rarely showed his feelings.
-Being a Karađorđević led to Alexander being invited by the Russian Emperor Nicholas II to dinner at the Winter Palace, where he was the guest of honor at meals hosted by the Russian imperial family, which was a great honor for a prince from Serbia's deposed princely family.
+Nicholas II invited Alexander to dinners at the Winter Palace, where he was the guest of honor at meals hosted by the Russian imperial family, which was a great honor for a prince from Serbia's deposed princely family.
 During his time in Petrograd, Alexander visited the Alexander Nevsky Monastery, where the abbot gave Alexander an icon of Prince Alexander Nevsky and guided him to the grave of Marshal Alexander Suvorov.
-After his visit to the monastery, Alexander expressed the wish to be a great general like Marshal Suvorov or Prince Alexander Nevsky, saying he wanted to be commanding either a great army or a great armada when he was a man.
+After his visit to the monastery, Alexander expressed the wish to be a great general like Marshal Suvorov or Prince Alexander Nevsky, saying he wanted to command either a great army or a great armada when he was a man.

-In 1903, while young George and Alexander were in school, a slew of conspirators pulled off a bloody coup d'état in the Kingdom of Serbia, known as the May Overthrow, in which King Alexander and Queen Draga were murdered and dismembered.
-The House of Karađorđević thus retook the Serbian throne after forty-five years and Alexander's 58-year-old father became King of Serbia, prompting George's and Alexander's return to Serbia to continue their studies.
-After Alexander's 15th birthday, King Peter had Alexander enlisted into the Royal Serbian Army as a private with instructions to his officers to only promote his son if he proved worthy.
+In 1903, while young George and Alexander were in school, a group of conspirators carried out a bloody coup d'état in the Kingdom of Serbia, in which King Alexander and Queen Draga were murdered and dismembered.
+The House of Karađorđević thus retook the Serbian throne after 45 years and Alexander's 58-year-old father became King of Serbia, prompting George's and Alexander's return to Serbia to continue their studies.
+After Alexander's 15th birthday, King Peter had Alexander enlisted in the Royal Serbian Army as a private with instructions to his officers to only promote his son if he proved worthy.
 On 25 March 1909, Alexander was suddenly recalled to Belgrade by his father with no explanation offered other than that he had an important announcement for his son.